 Our next recommendation here is among the most affordable memory foam mattresses for children and guest beds.

 This is a 10-inch mattress featuring a 2.5’’ medium-soft layer and a high-density 7’’ foam base.
 Unlike our first 2 recommendations, this model requires an ILD of below 25.

 Therefore, it might fit lightweight kids who sleep on their side and back.

 The top layer of this mattress offers a perfect contour thanks to the viscous-elastic nature of memory foam.
-This might help in easing back and joint pains and relieving pressure and stress build-up for optimum relaxation.
+This might help in easing back and joint pains and pressure relief for stress build-up for optimum relaxation.

-Unlike traditional memory foam mattresses, the Resort Classic is breathable to offer a deep rest.
+Unlike traditional memory foam mattresses, the Resort Classic is breathable to offer a quality sleep.
 Besides its foam’s cooling innovation, it also uses a soft, high-breathable fabric cover that cools the sleeping surface even further.

 Uniquely, this cover is removable for cleaning or replacement.